MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseSecureConnectionPolicy.md

 SecureConnectionState : Optional
 ```

-This command gets the encrypted channel policy of an azure_2 SQL database named database01 located on server server01.
+This command gets the encrypted channel policy of an Azure SQL database named database01 located on server server01.

 ## PARAMETERS